vplesko/OrbLang/docs/pages/type_system_extended_arrays.md

 Arrays contain one or more values of the same type.
 For example, `(i32 4)` expresses a type which is an array of four `i32` elements.

 Array elements are fetched using the `[]` special form, providing the element's index.
-Orb uses 0-based indexing.
+Orb uses zero-based indexing.

 ```
 fnc sumElems (a:(i32 4)) i32 {